Learn more about the process for becoming certified to teach in the South Dakota region.

 Once you join Teach For America, you will engage with your fellow corps members and our staff virtually, and complete a suite of pre-work designed to orient you to our values and to the history of education in Native communities in South Dakota.

-In early August, you will return to South Dakota for a one-week training called Kickoff to ensure you are ready to begin the school year.
-Throughout the year, you will work closely with your coach, whom we call managers of teacher leadership development (MTLDs), and your fellow corps members and alumni to grow professionally.
+By late July/early August, you will return to South Dakota to move into your teacher housing unit, and typically during the first week of August, we convene for a one-week training called Kickoff to ensure you are ready to begin the school year.
+Throughout the year, you will work closely with your coach, your fellow corps members and alumni, and school-based staff to grow professionally.
 You will engage in workshops and professional development sessions on an at-least monthly basis, often meeting more frequently.
-Our training focuses intensively on culturally-responsive pedagogy, cultural and historical knowledge, teacher identity development, college readiness, and family engagement.
+Our training locally focuses intensively on culturally sustaining pedagogy, Lakota language and culture, teacher identity development, and family engagement.